Salterbeck: Governance

+For Local Government purposes it is in the Cumberland unitary authority area.

 Salterbeck does not have its own Parish Council, instead it is part of Workington Town Council.

 Salterbeck ACE

 Salterbeck ACE is a successful community business run as a social enterprise.
 It manages the Oval Centre which has rooms for hire, a bar, cafe and gym.
 Salterbeck ACE also runs landscaping and decorating teams which have corporate contracts as well as with private individuals.

 Back field

 In the centre of Salterbeck there is an area of land which is referred to by locals as "The back field".
 On the ground there is a large children’s park and a football pitch which is home to the local amateur football team Salterbeck FC as well as various youth teams.
 The ground was also once home to Salterbeck Storm A.R.L.F.C (which is no longer in existence).